goschtl/zope/z3ext.preferences/trunk/docs/README.txt

 ~~~~~~~~~~~~~~

 The ``z3ext:preferenceGroup`` ZCML directive has more arguments that can be
-used to make a more special preference group.
+used to make a more specific preference group.
 Let's describe them all:

 * id - The unique identifier of a preference group.
 Group hierarchy is organized
   using dots in the ids (see above).